Go go

 Voila, dinner served in an hour with leftovers for lunch tomorrow.
 Just like that, the American housewife’s world changed. 🙂

 No wonder then that Johnny Marzetti was embraced and cooked so often.
 Oh sure, Johnny changed a bit as families moved far and beyond.
-He is quite a traveller, a vagabond.
+He is quite a traveler, a vagabond.

 It was popular with the U.S. Army, who took it with them to the Panama Canal Zone.
 The locals there still eat it and claim it as their own, though they have dropped the “r” and call it “Johnny Mazetti”.

 However Johnny changed and evolved, he still remained down to earth.
-Simple, humble, goodness which was always universally loved, cherished and remembered.
+Simple, humble, good food which was always universally loved, cherished and remembered.
 Here is my attempt to keep the classics alive in 2020…

 - Ground beef